Home / Gossamer-Winged (Lycaenidae) / Purple Hairstreak (Neozephyrus quercus)

 Quick Facts

-Lifespan of adults Up to 10 days
+Lifespan of Adults Can live up to 10 days.

 Did You Know?